Did You Know? Safety Grounding Mats Don’t Usually Make Great Grounds

 Next, there are three basic terms to understand: grounding (or gradient control) mats, touch voltage, and step voltage.
 Grounding mats are voltage-limiting wire systems (hence, gradient control) that are intended to manage voltage that could reach harmful levels if not addressed.
 Touch voltage is the voltage that could occur between a person’s two hands, or between their hands and feet, when they’re standing and touching an electrified object like a pipe.
 Step voltage is the voltage difference between a person’s two feet if there was a voltage gradient in the earth and the individual was not touching any structure.

 Gradient control mats are intended to address AC faults and lighting conditions to reduce the risk of shock or electrocution.
 And they can, but this is highly dependent upon the design.
 These mats are typically installed in the earth around piping and test stations, and commonly used on a right-of-way near power lines to address electrical effects from this close proximity.
+The mat is electrically bonded to the pipe, often through a decoupler.
 Usually, there is a high resistivity fill, such as gravel, installed over top of the grounding mat.

 The goal is to have the grounding mat limit the voltage gradient in the earth and limit the touch voltage.
 After applying an appropriate mat design, these voltages can be limited.
 Be warned, however, as some mat designs do not adequately address lightning effects.